Richmond Night Market: History

 At its peak, the Richmond Night Market had over 400 booths selling mostly Asian cuisine, merchandise, and entertainment.
 Entrance to the market was free, though parking on site near the entrance can cost as high as $5.50 for the evening.
-Currently, year 2012, there is free parking and only a small admission fee.
-The merchandise sold at the night market is of a lower price point than traditional retail stores and primarily imported from Asia.

 In October 2007, the Richmond Night Market's lease on Vulcan Way expired.
 The landlord and Target Event Production Ltd. were unable to negotiate a new lease, primarily due to a rent increase.
-Target Event Production Ltd. attempted to find an alternative location, within Richmond, to host the night market for 2008.
-However, they were not able to find a venue in time, in Richmond or anywhere else within Metro Vancouver.
-It was then announced through a press release that the Richmond Night Market was canceled.
+Target Event Production Ltd. attempted to find an alternative location within Richmond to host the night market for 2008.
+However, they were unable to find a venue in Richmond or anywhere else within Metro Vancouver before the deadline.
+It was then announced through a press release that the Richmond Night Market was cancelled.

-A new location was found for the return of the Richmond Night Market for 2010.
-However, due to cost concerns, plans for the new location were dropped.

-In May 2012, they made a comeback with the night market on from May 18 to October 8, with a new location next to SkyTrain Canada Lines' Bridgeport Station and River Rock Casino.
+In 2010, a new location was found for the return of the Richmond Night Market.
+However, due to cost concerns, plans for the new location were dropped.In May 2012, the Richmond Night Market made a comeback from May 18 to October 8, with a new location next to SkyTrain Canada Lines' Bridgeport Station and River Rock Casino, where there is free parking and a small admission fee.